Fibre-Enhanced Basecoats UK — Benefits, Ranked Picks, and Specifier's Buying Guide

 Contingency (uneven substrate) Total × 1.2 26 × 1.2 ≈ 32 bags

-For projects where the programme runs into late autumn or winter and substrate temperatures may drop below +5 °C, consider a hybrid approach: use polyurethane foam adhesive for the board-bonding stage to take advantage of its 0 °C working range and 2-hour anchoring time, then switch to Atlas Hoter U for the mesh-embedding basecoat stage where fibre reinforcement delivers its greatest benefit.
-This combination captures the speed advantage of foam at the bonding phase and the crack resistance of fibre-enhanced cementitious mortar at the reinforcement phase — the best of both technologies in a single system.
+For projects where the programme runs into late autumn or winter and substrate temperatures may drop below +5 °C, consider a hybrid approach: use polyurethane foam adhesive at the board-bonding stage to take advantage of its 0 °C working range and 2-hour anchoring time, then switch to Atlas Hoter U for the mesh-embedding basecoat stage where fibre reinforcement delivers its greatest benefit.
+This combination captures the speed advantage of foam at the bonding phase and the crack resistance of fibre-enhanced cementitious mortar at the reinforcement phase — the best of both technologies inside a single certified system.

-Fibre-enhanced basecoats represent the most meaningful upgrade available at the reinforcement stage of an EWI system — for a modest increase in material cost over standard cementitious alternatives, they deliver measurably better micro-crack resistance during curing, stronger long-term tensile performance through UK thermal cycles, and the reassurance of BBA and ETA certification that satisfies Building Control and warranty inspections without additional documentation.
-For most UK EWI projects, Atlas Hoter U Grey fibre-enhanced basecoat is the specification to start with — order it alongside mesh, boards, and fixings from the adhesive and basecoat range and have the complete bonding stage delivered in one shipment.
+Fibre-enhanced basecoats represent the most meaningful upgrade available at the reinforcement stage of an EWI system.
+For a modest increase in material cost over standard cementitious alternatives, they deliver measurably better micro-crack resistance during curing, stronger long-term tensile performance through UK thermal cycles, and the reassurance of BBA and ETA certification that satisfies Building Control and warranty inspections without additional documentation.

 What makes a fibre-enhanced basecoat different from a standard EPS adhesive?

 A fibre-enhanced basecoat contains polypropylene and glass micro-fibres dispersed throughout the cementitious mortar matrix, creating millions of tiny reinforcement bridges that intercept and arrest hairline fractures as they form during curing and thermal cycling.
 Standard EPS adhesives rely entirely on the external fibreglass mesh for crack resistance, which leaves the mortar itself vulnerable to micro-cracking between mesh strands — particularly during the critical first 24–48 hours of curing when shrinkage forces are at their peak.
-The fibre-enhanced formulation in Atlas Hoter U adds a secondary line of defence beneath the mesh, resulting in a composite reinforcement layer that performs measurably better over the 25+ year service life expected of a certified EWI system.
+The fibre-enhanced formulation in Atlas Hoter U adds a secondary line of defence beneath the mesh, resulting in a composite reinforcement layer that performs measurably better over the 25-plus year service life expected of a certified EWI system.

 How many bags of Atlas Hoter U do I need for a typical three-bedroom house?